Name: Sarah Jackes

 Why did you choose Plymouth State?

 Plymouth State University was the perfect fit for me.
-I was able to pursue my dreams of becoming a teacher while also competing at a high level as a member of the women’s lacrosse team, all while being a part of the campus community in different ways.
+I am able to pursue my dream of becoming a teacher while also competing at a high level as a member of the women’s lacrosse team, all while being a part of the campus community in different ways.
 Plymouth State provides its students with remarkable experiences, outstanding faculty and staff, and an incredible place to call home.

 What is the best opportunity that Plymouth has given you?

 At Plymouth, you are not just a number.
 You are a person.
 This means that all of your professors get to know you personally, the athletic department staff hangs out with you post game, and you are able to really make your education your own.
 A small school allows for deeper personal connections.
 The best opportunities I have had come from seven a.m. coffee meetings with my academic advisor, Dr. Gerald Buteau, ‘life advice’ discussions with Professor Susan Sabella, and impromptu meetings with Assistant Director of Athletics Lauren Lavigne ’94, ’96G and Women’s Lacrosse Head Coach Sandra Bridgeman.
 Personal relationships with mentors is the best opportunity Plymouth has granted me and thus has unlocked many different pathways for my success.

 What keeps you busy outside of classes and your sport(s)?

 I have been fortunate enough to work for the Global Engagement Office during my time at Plymouth.
 GEO has brought me some of my best friends and allowed me to find one of my true passions, international education.
 For the office, I help plan events for international and domestic students alike, hold office hours as a study abroad coordinator, and act as an international orientation leader for our new students prior to the start of each semester.

 What have you loved most about playing a sport at Plymouth State University?